psg-mit/twist-popl22/README.md

 To evaluate the claim, compare the two plots in `bench.pdf` to Figure 13 of the paper.
 We expect the output of the script to be similar to Figure 13.
 First, the total execution time of the benchmark programs should increase exponentially with the number of qubits.
 Furthermore, despite hardware differences, we expect the relative overhead of the runtime check to remain below 5%.
 This overhead may appear higher than the 3.5% claimed in the paper, because the relative overhead is larger on the smaller test cases that are more vulnerable to noise and sensitive to machine specifications.
 A saved copy of the output of `./bench.py 20` is stored in the files `bench.out` and `bench.out.pdf`.
 Note that the larger tests may take a significant time to execute on the VM.
 For example, `./bench.py 20` took about 18 minutes to execute for us.

+The scripts `check.py` and `bench.py` accept an additional optional argument `-mixed` which if present will cause the interpreter to use the mixed-state simulator rather than the pure-state simulator.

 ## Reusability: Writing Twist Programs